hybridgroup/taskmapper/README.md

 ### Trac

-To use Trac with taskmapper, install it:
+To use Trac with Taskmapper, install it:
     gem install taskmapper-trac

-Require it, and you are happening to call Trac with taskmapper!
+Require it, and you are happening to call Trac with Taskmapper!

     require 'taskmapper'
     require 'taskmapper-trac'